 Activate this check box to couple the pipe to the saturated zone component of MIKE SHE.
+For couplings to soakaways, this process is always active.

 Conductance

 The conductance can be defined through three different types of exchange between surface water and aquifer.
 The available options are: